-• To get a list with the size of each item in a folder, we can use the du command like this:
+To get a list with the size of each item in a folder, we can use the

 The -m argument will return the listing in megabytes (note that you can use -h for human readable, but it won’t sort correctly)